 Release Date: August 18th, 2020

 This game is a sequel.
 Let’s get down to the most important question first: Do I need to have played the first game in order to understand this one?
 Well, the plot, story and events in DERQ2 are not a continuation, but rather a consequence of the events in DERQ1.
+What I know is, this game is as fun as playing games at DaisySlots, online casino games are games that I enjoy also.
 You do not need knowledge of the first game to play Death end re;Quest 2, but it will spoil you about the events from the first game.
 You can read our review of Death end re;Quest 1 here.

 Unto the review, then.
 As is usual, I will judge the game based on its own merits, as well as compare it to its predecessor.
 All pictures and captures were taken from a PS4 Slim console using the built-in screenshot and capture features.